extremeshok/clamav-unofficial-sigs/README.md

 Usage: clamav-unofficial-sigs.sh [OPTION] [PATH|FILE]

--c, --config    Direct script to use a specific configuration file
+-c, --config    Use a specific configuration file or directory
-        eg: '-c /path/to/clamav-unofficial-sigs.conf'
+        eg: '-c /your/dir' or ' -c /your/file.name'
-        Optional if the default config is available
+        Note: If a directory is specified the directory must contain atleast master.conf, os.conf or user.conf.
-        Default: /etc/clamav-unofficial-sigs.conf
+        Default Directory: /etc/clamav-unofficial-sigs.conf

 -F, --force         Force all databases to be downloaded, could cause ip to be blocked